Start your business

 It can also be integral to securing investment or loans and convincing potential customers, suppliers and employees to support you.
 The links below provide useful advice for writing your business plan.

-- Business is Great Britain: Advice about every aspect of setting up a business.
+- GOV.UK business and self-employed guidance: Advice about every aspect of setting up a business.

 - Menta: Talk to one of Menta's specialist advisors who can provide you with impartial and tailored support in writing and developing your business plan.